+Name of Project:

+,

-Name of Project: Maintenance: Remodel Room 304 Project Description: Remodel room 304 (the old weight room) so that it can be used as a meeting room for public and private use.
+- Maintenance: Remodel Room 304

+Remodel room 304 (the old weight room) so that it can be used as a meeting room for public and private use.
 The project includes structural improvements to the roof, window repairs, drywall repair, painting, interior & exterior lighting improvements, and new flooring.

-Why the Project is needed: Room 304 would have more value to the community as a meeting room than its current use as a storage room.
+Room 304 would have more value to the community as a meeting room than its current use as a storage room.
 In the past, room 304 has served as the community weight room and more recently a storage room.
 As a result of these uses the room is in poor condition and needs improvements.
 Additionally, the roof requires structural enforcements; the room appears to be an addition to the original building and the roof and was not constructed to meet code or with structural integrity.

-Staffing Required to Complete Project (FTEs and positions): Maintenance Foreman and Admin. to manage bid process and project work.
-Location of Project (if not already mentioned):
+Maintenance Foreman and Admin. to manage bid process and project work.